Signed in as:

 (Copyright Rick Rulf, 2022)

-Traditional Ecological Knowledge in Traditional Stories.
+Traditional Ecological Knowledge in Stories of Animals.

 This research applies anthropological and ecological theoretical frameworks in analyses of behavioral relationships among humans, non-human animals, plants and places evident in archaeological records and story-telling traditions of Indigenous and other traditional cultures of North America and Eurasia.